emulsify-ds/emulsify-core/README.md

 # Emulsify Core

-## Emulsify is an open-source toolset for creating and implementing design systems on your website
+An open-source toolset for creating and implementing design systems.

-### Storybook development, Webpack build, and Drupal 8 theme
+### Storybook development and Webpack build

-**Emulsify Drupal** provides a [Storybook](https://storybook.js.org/) component library, a [Webpack](https://webpack.js.org/) development environment, and a Drupal 8 starter kit theme.
-It can be used as a standalone prototyping tool or inside a Drupal installation.
+**Emulsify Core** provides a [Storybook](https://storybook.js.org/) component library and a [Webpack](https://webpack.js.org/) development environment.
+It is meant to make project setup and on going development easier by bundling all necessary configuration and providing it as an extendable package for your theme or standalone component library.

 ## Documentation